p2p/bitcoin-exchange/README.md

 are matched in one decentralized exchange.
 Any asset can be traded in this exchange and fees are paid in bitcoin.
 This exchange-broker model is a simplified model of the CME Globex exchange handling futures contracts.

-Inspiration: CME Group, #Bitcoin-OTC, Bitcoin, Ripple, BitcoinX, Dark-Exchange, Open-Transactions
+Inspiration: CME Group, #Bitcoin-OTC, Bitcoin, Ripple, BitcoinX, Dark-Exchange, Open-Transactions, p2pool

 ## Exchange: